 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Known as Mezavant in the UK
+Also Known as Mezavant

 IBD is a disease that affects the gastrointestinal tract, which includes the esophagus, stomach, small intestine, and large intestine.
 Crohn's disease typically affects both the small and large intestines, while Ulcerative Colitis affects only the large intestine.